EwartM/ewartm.github.io/add-rf-guice.md

 We'll set up service for the client to interact with our User Pojo

-Create a New > Java class called 'UserService' with the content below in the com.example.app.server.service folder
+Create a New > Java class called 'UserService' in the com.example.app.server.service folder
 ```java
 package com.example.app.server.service;